erlang/erlang-org/_posts/2022-05-12-faster-rand.md

 safe prime numbers, and estimates spectral scores, such as [CPRNG].

-When the generator is balanced, that is, the multiplier `A` has got about `Bits` bits, the spectral scores are the best, apart from the known problem in 3 dimensions.
+When the generator is balanced, that is, the multiplier `A` has got close to `Bits` bits, the spectral scores are the best, apart from the known problem in 3 dimensions.
 But since a scrambling function would be needed anyway there was an opportunity to try to generate a comfortable 32-bit digit using a 27-bit multiplier.